Inedo/inedo-docs/Content/proget/api/sca/builds/scan.md

 order: 6
 ---

-*Scan Build* is available as a `pgutil` command, and will generate a minimal SBOM from project dependencies, uploads it to ProGet, then audits the build.
+*Scan Build* is available as a `pgutil` command, and will generate a minimal SBOM from project dependencies, upload it to ProGet, then audit the build.

 :::(Info) (🚀 Quick Example: Scanning a build with pgutil) This example scans build version `1.2.3` of the project `myProject` from the current working directory.